Computational Holography#

 wgs_holo.plot_farfield(limits=zoom);

-Since we left out the verbose=False argument in the optimize call, we also see the flags being used by the optimization algorithm.
+Since we included verbose=2 argument in the optimize call, we also see the flags being used by the optimization algorithm.
 Default values are assigned in slmsuite but you can pass any of these flags as an optimize argument to change the algorithm behavior (the stat_groups list is one example shown here).

 Let’s now compare the results.